August 10: Today in Royal History

 August 10, 1869 – Birth of Elisabeth Alexandrine of Mecklenburg-Schwerin, Grand Duchess of Oldenburg, second wife of Friedrich August II, Grand Duke of Oldenburg, in Schwerin, Grand Duchy of Mecklenburg- Schwein, now in Mecklenburg-Vorpommern, Germany

 Elisabeth Alexandrine married Friedrich August II, the last Grand Duke of Mecklenburg-Schwerin.
-She was the sister of Heinrich of Mecklenburg-Schwerinmarried who Queen Wilhelmina of the Netherlands.
+She was the sister of Prince Heinrich of Mecklenburg-Schwerin, the husband of Queen Wilhelmina of the Netherlands.
 After her husband was forced to abdicate on November 11, 1918, when the German Empire fell, the couple took up residence at Rastede Castle in Rastede near Oldenburg, Germany.
-Elisabeth Alexandrine remained close to her large family, often spending time with her brother, Heinrich, in the Netherlands.
+Elisabeth Alexandrine remained close to her large family, often spending time with her brother Heinrich in the Netherlands.

 Unofficial Royalty: Elisabeth Alexandrine of Mecklenburg-Schwerin, Grand Duchess of Oldenburg